anuket-project/anuket-specifications/doc/common/glossary.md

 - **Compute flavour:** defines the sizing of the virtualised resources (compute, memory, and storage) required to run a workload.
      >_*Note:*_ used to define the configuration/capacity limit of a virtualised container.

-- **Hypervisor:** A piece of software with management components that allows the user to partition the underlying physical resources and allocate them to Virtual Machines.
-Typically, the hypervisor is managed by a cloud management software such as OpenStack.
+- **Hypervisor:** a software that abstracts and isolates workloads with their own operating systems from the underlying physical resources.
+Also known as a virtual machine monitor (VMM).

 - **Instance:** is a virtual compute resource, in a known state such as running or suspended, that can be used like a physical server.
     >_*Note:*_ Can be used to specify VM Instance or Container Instance.